lallubharteja/KWS-Scripts/README.md

 ## Running KWS
 Finally the keyword search can be run using `run_kws_task.sh`.
 This script specifies the data and other requirements for running the KWS for subword ASR setup.

+#OOV Lists
+Two oov lists are contained in this repository:
+- `oov_arabic_buckwalter.keywords`: list of MGB3 Arabic OOV words in Buckwalter format
+- `oov_finnish.keywords`: list of Finnish OOV words

+We also provide a classification of Finnish OOV words in to Foreign, Colloquial, Common Nouns, Proper Nouns, Numeral, Verbs and other categories in the `oov_lists` directory.

 # Citing
 Bibtex entry for citing:
 ```